 Published on July 10, 2020

-By Dionne Molina – Marketing Manager/Team Leader and Janelle Kelly – Communications Manager
+By Dionne Molina – Director of Marketing and Community Relations and Janelle Kelly – Communications Manager

 It may seem unusual to find the authors of this article anyone but the Principal.
 When asked about our reflections of our School’s experience with COVID-19, we thought it fitting to share our observations of how our School so aptly handled a crisis nobody could have predicted, thanks to strong leadership and the courage and trust of our entire community.